 “When Sal first showed me the new look, I told him to ‘Do it now!’ with the sexiest tone possible,” said Adam Meadows, UK Editor at Gematsu.
 “I wanted it all over my body.”

-Romano denied Meadows’ request, and instead launched the new design all over the monitors of the Gematsu reader.
+Romano denied Meadows’ request, and instead launched the new design all over the monitors of Gematsu’s readers.

 “For the past few months, I’ve wanted to punch Sal in the face,” said once-in-a-blue-moon contributor Matthew Frassetti.
 “It was time I said ‘enough is enough.’
-I put my foot down and I said ‘Sal, if you don’t get a name soon, I will kill a single baby deer for every day it’s not changed.’
-Luckily for the deer, I said that yesterday.
-The end result was satisfying.'”
+I put my foot down and said, ‘Sal, if you don’t get a name soon, I will kill a single baby deer for every day it’s not changed.’
+Luckily for the deer, I said that yesterday.”

 “It’s truly a historical day for the site,” Romano concluded, walking off the podium, down a fifty-foot hallway, back turned towards the audience.

 A randomly-selected attendee of the fictitious meeting said he exited “something like a boss.”
 If this press release had a mind to think with, it would more than likely agree.